corda/corda/docs/source/threat-model/corda-threat-model.md

 </td>
 <td>

-Attacker attempts to initiate a transcation they are not entitled to perform
+Attacker attempts to initiate a transaction they are not entitled to perform

 </td>
 <td>